-Tips on checking your boats safety
+Tips on checking your boat's safety

-systems ready for Spring cruising
+systems ready for spring cruising

 Vents can get dusty or

-boat safety examination a year or two ago.
 Ideally you should check your vents

-at least once before the boating season.
-Vacuum out louvre door vents or use a
+- Vacuum out louvre door vents or use a

-small brush to dislodge dust.
-Give mushroom vents and vents above the galley a particularly
+- Give mushroom vents and vents above the galley a particularly

-good clean as these may have built up a residue of grease from cooking, so
+good clean as these may have built up a residue of grease from cooking - removing the gauze, if possible, and cleaning in hot soapy water.

 near electrical equipment are not blocked, and also any vents in the cabin